 We opted to stay in Bairnsdale, which isn’t the most charming town in the Gippsland Lakes area but it is the most convenient when you’re arriving from the highway and it offers reasonably priced, nice accommodations.
 We stayed at Mitchell on Main, which was quite nice and included breakfast and a pool.
 Check prices here for your stay.
 (If you’re a new customer, receive $25 off your first booking!)

 Alternatively, you can head straight to Paynesville for tomorrow morning’s extra-special activity!
-It’s a cute small town so it doesn’t have the same accommodation options as Bairnsdale, but if you book ahead a bit (unlike us), you can score one of these lovely holiday homes.
+It’s a cute small town so it doesn’t have the same accommodation options as Bairnsdale, but if you book ahead a bit (unlike us), you can score a great Airbnb or one of these lovely holiday homes.

 Day 2: Lakes Entrance to Eden (2h45m)